Proton Mail and Mailfence are two famous email service providers known for their privacy-friendly policies.

 Anti-spam addresses

-Both support Plus Addressing to fight against spam : e.g. uniqueprefix+myname@mf.me or uniqueprefix+myname@pm.me.
+Both ProtonMail and Mailfence support Plus Addressing to fight against spam : e.g. uniqueprefix+myname@mf.me or uniqueprefix+myname@pm.me.

 Conclusion

-Proton Mail is probably the closest to zero-knowledge security email provider, but it comes at a price : you will be locked-in with their ecosystem.
-Proton is therefore probably well advised for a closed group of people who want to securely exchange messages, files, events, …
+Proton Mail is probably the closest to zero-knowledge security email provider, but it comes at a price : you will be locked within their ecosystem.
+Proton is therefore probably well advised for a closed group of people who want to securely exchange messages, files, events, … Probably OK for small businesses.

-On the other hand if, like most people, you want to exchange emails with non-Proton users, copies of your messages will be found in others’ unencrypted mailboxes.
-In this case Proton does not offer significant advantages and you will prefer Mailfence or similar providers for a better integration with common tools.
+On the other hand if, like most people, you want to exchange emails with non-Proton users, copies of your messages will be found unencrypted in others’ mailboxes anyway.
+In this case Proton does not offer significant advantages and you will prefer providers implementing email standards like Mailfence or others, for a better integration with common software.

-Ultimately, if you search for secure and practical messaging, then you might not want to use emails at all and switch over to other protocols like XMPP, Signal, … which have a larger user base than Proton and do not make compromise with security.
+Ultimately, if you search for secure and practical messaging, then you might not want to use emails at all and switch over to other protocols like XMPP, Signal, … which have a larger user base than Proton and are built on security-focused standards, unlike emails.